joemath/sandbox/README.md

 sandbox
 =======

-Sanbox for testing the GitHub client
+Sandbox for testing the GitHub client

+This is the readme file that was edited locally